 Any supporter of Greensboro College, regardless of financial ability, can plan an ultimate gift to GC’s endowment that will provide a source of income for the college forever.
 In many cases, a donor can accomplish more for their family and GC with a planned gift than with other charitable options.

 If you have any questions or would like to investigate alternative ways to structure your gift or pledge, please contact the Institutional Advancement Office at Greensboro College.

 Donor recognition and stewardship is an important part of a capital campaign.
 Naming opportunities are available to recognize major gifts; however, all donors will be recognized regardless of the size of the gift.
 There are permanent naming opportunities for scholarships; professorships and staff positions; the five academic schools; certain campus buildings, rooms and other architectural and campus ground features; and lecture series.
-The list is available next on the website and from the Office of Institutional Advancement.
+The list is available below and from the Office of Institutional Advancement.

 Institutional Advancement Officers

 |Vice President Chief Advancement Officer||Assistant Vice President|